A Blueprint for Effective Dynamics 365 CRM Project Leadership

 Adopt a Phased Rollout Approach

-Where will CRM have the most significant impact?
+Where will Dynamics 365 have the most significant impact?

 Start with one or two priority teams to lower costs and achieve quick wins.
 This will get the technology into users’ hands quickly, so they can build confidence and see benefits faster.
 As advantages become apparent, participation will grow organically.